There are many incredible things to do in Bristol.

 Climb Up Cabot Tower

 Want to see some amazing views over the city?
-Go to Brandon Hill Park.
-A lovely place to hang out anyway, this oasis in the centre of the city is also where you’ll find the iconic Cabot Tower.
-105ft tall and left open to the public, you can climb up the steep spiral staircase inside until you reach a viewing platform that delivers unimpeded views all the way to the horizon.
+Then one of the best things to do in Brixton is heading to Brandon Hill Park.
+A lovely place to hang out anyway, this oasis in the center of the city is also where you’ll find the iconic Cabot Tower.
+32 meters (105 feet) tall and left open to the public, you can climb up the steep spiral staircase inside until you reach a viewing platform that delivers unimpeded views all the way to the horizon.

 Honestly, one of my favorite things to do in Bristol is simply to walk around the city, exploring this age-old place on foot.
 There’s something genuinely fascinating to see up every hill (of which there are many!) and around every corner, from fabulous architecture and impressive street art to evidence of its proud maritime past.